kakashidinho/pathman2010/README.md

 ====================================
 1. Introduction
 ----------------------
-- This is my game submitted for the contest happening long time ago - "GameLoft xtreme programming contest 2010".
+- This is my game submitted for the contest happening long time ago - "GameLoft xtreme programming contest 2010" - where I finished in third place.
 - This game is very similar to the classic Pacman.
 Though, the characters are in 3D.
 - Though around that time, I was still a inexperienced student, and my English was not so good.
 Thus, the documents included might not be well written.
 - I used OpenGL (no shader) for rendering and SDL_mixer for sounds & music.